LakshyaShrivastava/LakshyaShrivastava/README.md

 ### Hi I'm Lakshya 👋

-I am a 2nd-year Computer Science 🖥 student at the University Of California at Irvine🏫.
+I am a 3rd-year Computer Science 🖥 student at the University Of California at Irvine🏫.
-I am currently learning web development and JavaScript
+I am currently learning systems programming, computer graphics and AI.

 Contact me on [LinkedIn](www.linkedin.com/in/lakshya-shrivastava0803).